What should I be when I grow up? Where should I live? What marketing, sales, and service software should my business use?

-One way of knowing how effective your customer service team is by looking at speed and volume — how many tickets reps are closing and how fast that’s happening.
+One way to know how effective your customer service team is this: look at speed and volume — how many tickets reps are closing and how fast that’s happening.

 But that’s only helpful if you know that, when a ticket is closed, the customer’s problems are actually getting solved in the best way possible and they have no further questions.

-One way of knowing how happy your customers are is that you have more and more deals closing and low churn, but that’s only helpful if you know that your customers are so happy they would refer their friends to you or stick around.
+A way to know how happy your customers are is that you have more and more deals closing and low churn, but that’s only helpful if you know that your customers are so happy they would refer their friends to you or stick around.

 Enter: feedback surveys.
 Service Hub allows you to send CSAT, NPS, and CES surveys to your customers to get feedback on all different parts of the customer experience.

 No more assuming customers are happy or satisfied.
 Now you can not only know with real data, but also act on it!

 While You can do CES, NPS, or CSAT surveys and customize the wording, your flexibility with surveys pretty much stops there right now.
 In November 2020, there was a public beta for custom feedback surveys, but there are still some limitations.

 Service Hub was released to the public in May of 2018.
 Because it’s the newest of the three main Hubs, that also means it’s the most basic.